6 Great Wineries Near DC Where You Can Sip in the Sun

 The height of a DC summer isn’t when we’d typically put together a guide to eating alfresco.
 Nowadays, though, a restaurant’s plant-filled rooftop or charming patio feels as important as its food.
 If you’re ready to get out, here are 77 favorite ways to dine under the sun, shade, and stars (and stay six feet apart!) right this very moment.

-For wine snobs: RdV Vineyards (2550 Delaplane Grade Rd., Delaplane).
+For wine connoisseurs: RdV Vineyards (2550 Delaplane Grade Rd., Delaplane).
 Oenophiles swear by the Bordeaux-style blends and elegant setting.
 The reservation-only experience starts with Dom Pérignon and a tour before a private cellar tasting ($70 per guest).

 For couples: Linden Vineyards (3708 Harrels Corner Rd., Linden).
 Lauded winemaker Jim Law’s vineyard is open by reservation for up to two guests on the terrace (no kids or pets).
 Perfect for couples looking to unwind with a bottle of Chardonnay.